Scottiepip/School_District_Analysis/README.md

       From the comparison, we can see that replacing the 9th graders math and reading scores doesn't affect Thomas High School's performance.
 It's still in the top five performing schools.

    - How does replacing the ninth-grade scores affect the following:
+      - Math and reading scores by grade
+      - Scores by school spending
+      - Scores by school size
+      - Scores by school type